Get insider access

 3. Best Dehumidifier For Bedroom Closets

-If you only need a dehumidifier to deal with small amounts of moisture inside an enclosed space, like your bedroom closet, consider the ProBreeze PB-03.
-It's approximately one-sixth the weight of the already pretty portable Waykar PD160B, so you can easily squeeze it onto a shelf in your closet or any other tight space.
-It also generates very little heat, so you won't notice any real impact on the temperature of your room, even if you leave it running all the time.
+If you only need a dehumidifier to deal with small amounts of moisture inside an enclosed space, like your bedroom closet, consider the ProBreeze PB-03 or one of its variants.
+It's approximately one-sixth the weight of the already pretty portable Waykar PD160B, so you can easily put it on a shelf in your closet or any other tight space.
+It generates very little heat, so you won't notice any real impact on the temperature of your room, even if you leave it running all the time.

-It also doesn't offer anywhere near the dehumidification capacity of a full-size machine or even a more compact unit like the Waykar dehumidifier.
+Unfortunately, this unit doesn't offer anywhere near the dehumidification capacity of a full-size machine or even a more compact unit like the Waykar dehumidifier.
 As a result, it'll do a terrible job of dealing with high levels of moisture, even within modestly sized rooms.
-The ProBreeze also has a tiny water tank, though since its dehumidification rate is so low, it takes quite a while to fill up.
+The ProBreeze also has a tiny water tank, but since its dehumidification rate is so low, it takes quite a while to fill up.
 It draws only 37W of power, which is great if you plan on having it run overnight often, but its poor capacity means it isn't an energy-efficient option either.

 See our review